Born

 The closing campaign chapter.
 Three weeks later, Tamil Nadu delivers its answer.

 Tamil Nadu declares its verdict: TVK emerges as the single largest party with 108 seats.
-Vijay wins both Perambur and Tiruchirappalli East.
-The defining moment: TVK's victory in Kolathur — defeating the sitting Chief Minister in his own bastion.
-The ideological pillars of Social Justice, Secularism, and Egalitarianism — drawn from the teachings of Periyar, Ambedkar, Kamaraj, Velu Nachiyar, and Anjalai Ammal — are now the mandate of 80 million people.
+Vijay wins Perambur by 53,715 votes and Tiruchirappalli East by 27,216 votes.
+The defining moment: TVK's V.S.
+Babu defeats M.K.
+Stalin in Kolathur — the sitting Chief Minister loses his own bastion by 7,731 votes.
+With post-election support from Congress, CPI, CPI(M), VCK, and IUML, the TVK-led coalition crosses 120 seats — clearing the 118-seat majority threshold.

-H. Vinoth's Jana Nayagan — Vijay's 69th and last film — releases as the results pour in.
+H. Vinoth's Jana Nayagan — Vijay's 69th and last film — releases on 22 June 2026, Vijay's 52nd birthday, weeks after the people's mandate was sealed.
 The title itself, 'People's Leader', becomes a prophecy fulfilled.
 Not merely a movie, but a cinematic preamble to a political life.
 The screen dims; the work begins.

 Joseph Vijay has transitioned from the 'Commander' of the screen to the 'Servant' of the State.
 2026 marks not just an election victory, but the dawn of a new era in Tamil Nadu.